 The Bursary Campaign Story

 Leavers' parents have helped transform children's lives since 2002 when the Transformational Bursaries Programme was launched.
 Since then, we have raised nearly £5 million in total for bursaries.
 Every year we are supported by A Block Leavers' parents.
-Last year's bursary campaign raised over £200,000 and we hope to do the same again this year.
 To date, 60 pupils have received bursarial support; 38 have been educated all the way through the School.

 Every Gift Counts